How to Cure a Fanatic

 Internationally acclaimed novelist Amos Oz grew up in war-torn Jerusalem, where as a boy he witnessed firsthand the poisonous consequences of fanaticism.
-In two concise, powerful essays, the award-winning author offers unique insight into the true nature of fanaticism and proposes a reasoned and respectful approach to resolving the Israeli Palestinian conflict.
-As an added feature, he comments on contemporary issues--the Gaza pullout, Yasser Arafat's death, and the war in Iraq--in an extended interview at the end of the book.
+In two concise, powerful essays, the award-winning author offers unique insight into the true nature of extremism and proposes a reasoned and respectful approach to resolving the Israeli-Palestinian conflict.
+He also comments on related issues—the Gaza pullout, Yasser Arafat's death, and the war in Iraq—in an extended interview at the end of the book.

 Amos Oz is the author of many novels and essay collections.
 His recent books include A Tale of Love and Darkness, Rhyming Life and Death and Scenes from a Village Life.
 His articles and essays, and his political role as a leading proponent of a two-state solution, have made him an important figure in Israel and throughout the world.